You’ll Either Kill or Recruit Bronkin Bucko in High on Life 2 – Here’s How Both Paths Really Work

 Mode: Single playerView: First personTheme: Action, Science fiction

-This guide walks you through both outcomes step by step, including exactly how long to wait, what dialogue to pick, and when you’re about to accidentally lock yourself into the lethal path.
+This guide walks both outcomes step by step: how long to wait, which dialogue to pick, and exactly when you are about to lock yourself into the kill.

-Once you’ve wrapped up the third bounty and had your usual debrief at Quarters, interact with the Bounty Hunter 5000 and select the contract for Movie Star Bronkin Bucko.
-The mission sends you to Circuit Arcadia, a neon‑heavy area you’ll probably recognise from earlier story beats.
+Bronkin Bucko opens up after you clear the first three bounties.
+Back at Quarters, interact with the Bounty Hunter 5000 and select the contract for Movie Star Bronkin Bucko.
+It sends you to Circuit Arcadia, the neon district you have already passed through during earlier story beats.

-• Gus equipped: You’ll need Gus’ dialogue option for the non‑lethal route later.
+• Gus equipped: you need Gus’ dialogue option to recruit Bronkin on the non-lethal route.

-• Skateboard practice: You’ll be weaving around cars and cover if a fight breaks out.
+• Skateboard ready: you will be weaving around cars and cover if combat starts.

-This is the point where most players (me included, the first time) see “target in the open” and immediately start blasting.
-That’s actually Path #1.
-If you want the non‑lethal Path #2, this is where you need to show some restraint.
+This is where most players see “target in the open” and start blasting.
+That is Path 1.
+If you want the non-lethal Path 2, this is where you hold back.

 Bronkin on the Sidewalk: The Real Point of No Return

-• Route 2 – Non-lethal: Don’t fire, walk with him to 8th & Central, listen to his monologue, and recruit him.
+• Route 2 — Non-lethal: hold fire, walk him to 8th & Central, listen to the full monologue, and recruit him.

-I’ll break down both so you can pick the one you actually want instead of the one your trigger finger chooses by reflex.
+Both are broken down below so you pick the one you want instead of the one your trigger finger picks by reflex.

 Route 1 — Lethal: Take the Shot and Let Peter Take Over

-If you decide to go lethal, just aim at Bronkin and fire.
-A headshot will drop him, but any focused burst will do.
-As soon as he goes down:
+Aim at Bronkin and fire.
+A headshot drops him, but any focused burst does the job.
+The moment he goes down:

 Screenshot from High on Life 2